yvesscherrer/lot/README.md

 ## Monday

-Definitions of low-resource languages in linguistics and computational linguistics, overview of the main language technology applications and their resource requirements
+Definitions of low-resource languages in linguistics and computational linguistics

+Overview of the main language technology applications and their resource requirements

 * Yulia Tsvetkov (2017): Opportunities and challenges in working with low-resource languages.
 (Slides, Part 1) http://www.cs.cmu.edu/~ytsvetko/jsalt-part1.pdf